ethereumclassic/ethereumclassic.github.io/README.md

 ### vi18n

+- use YAML as well as / instead of JSON
 - Structure all pages ready for i18n usage (including powered by, etc...)
 - replace localeDateStrings with i18nNext
 - Review `TODO`s